qcmiao1998/LiveEarthWeather/README.md

 ## How to use 如何使用

 <!-- ENGLISH -->
-1. Clone this repo or download from [releases](https://github.com/qcmiao1998/LiveEarthWeather/releases).
+1. Subscribe in [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2585292351), or clone this repo, or download from [releases](https://github.com/qcmiao1998/LiveEarthWeather/releases).
 2. Load it in Wallpaper Engine.
 3. Setting this wallpaper:
    * `Earth Size` The size of  the live earth image, set it according to your monitor resolution.